Bulgarian Journal of Veterinary Medicine

 · Results

 · Discussion.
-The union of this and the preceding section as "Results and Discussion" is accepted.
 The conclusions might be included in "Discussion" or in a separate section "Conclusions".

 · Acknowledgements